- Data Controller

 What information we collect

 Healthcare professionals caring for you keep records about your health and any treatment you receive.
-These records may be written down or recorded electronically.
-Your records can include:
+Information in the record may come from you, other care providers like a GP, social care, dental or hospitals.
+These records may be written down on paper or recorded electronically.
+This information can include:

-• details about the treatment, care and support that you need and receive
+- details about your treatment, care and support that you need and receive

-• results of investigations, such as x-rays and laboratory tests
+- results of investigations, such as x-rays, scans and laboratory tests

-• relevant information about your family or social history including information about carers
+- relevant information about your next of kin, family, significant relationships or social history including information about carers

 Links to further information about data collection

-For further information on the data we collect and share for overseas visitors please visit the below webpages:
+For further information about the data we collect and share for overseas visitors please visit the below webpages:

 https://www.nhs.uk/live-well/healthy-weight/national-child-measurement-programme

-For information about the Grow and Learn please visit: https://www.northyorks.gov.uk/growandlearn
+For further information about the data we collect and share for Grow and Learn please visit:

-For information about the Friends and Family Test please visit:
+For further information about the data we collect and share for the Friends and Family Test please visit:

 https://www.nhs.uk/using-the-nhs/about-the-nhs/friends-and-family-test-fft/